Vyral/base-template/_posts/2023-01-01-2023-real-estate-market-outlook-and-what-it-means-for-you.md

 However, there are signs that the surge in rent prices could be tapering.
 According to Jay Parsons, head of economics for rental housing software company RealPage, there’s some evidence of a slowdown in demand.
 He predicts that market-rate rents will rise just 3.3% this year.
 Still, analysts agree that a return to lower pre-pandemic rental prices is unlikely.10

-***What does it mean for you? *****&nbsp;**Rent prices are expected to keep climbing.
+***What does it mean for you? \*\****&nbsp;\*\*Rent prices are expected to keep climbing.
 But you can lock in a set mortgage payment and build long-term wealth by putting that money toward a home purchase instead.
 Reach out for a free consultation to discuss your options.&nbsp;

 And if you’ve ever thought about purchasing a rental property, now may be a perfect time.
 Call today to get your investment property search started.

-&nbsp;

 **WE’RE HERE TO GUIDE YOU**